Coronavirus: Information to PhD candidates at the Faculty of Medicine

 For employees at the Faculty of Medicine the following regulations apply:

-- We will open up for restricted access to university buildings in order resume necessary research as defined in UiO’s criteria provided that appropriate application (including risk assessment) is granted and that necessary infection control measures are taken.
+- We will open up for restricted access to university buildings in order to resume necessary research as defined in UiO’s criteria provided that appropriate application (including risk assessment) is granted and that necessary infection control measures are taken.

 - Applications should be directed to heads of institute (at IMB and HELSAM), heads of division (at Klinmed) or centre director (NCMM).